Alleged Dominican head of New York ATM thefts was shot dead

-SANTO DOMINGO An alleged leader of the New York arm of a global cyber crime ring, which stole $45 million from two Middle Eastern banks, was shot dead during an attempted robbery in the Dominican Republic last month, Dominican police said on Friday.
+SANTO DOMINGO An alleged leader of the New York arm of a global cyber crime ring, which stole $45 million (29.2 million pounds) from two Middle Eastern banks, was shot dead during an attempted robbery in the Dominican Republic last month, Dominican police said on Friday.

-Alberto Lajud-Pena, 23, was killed on April 27 in a house in the city of San Francisco de Macoris about 100 miles northeast of the capital, Santo Domingo, according to police.
+Alberto Lajud-Pena, 23, was killed on April 27 in a house in the city of San Francisco de Macoris about 100 miles (160 km) northeast of the capital, Santo Domingo, according to police.

 Investigators found $100,000 in cash in the house, as well as an M-16 assault rifle, two 9 mm pistols, a revolver, ammunition clips and a telescopic sight.
 The money and weapons belonged to Lajud-Pena, police said.